angelaanjorin/Todo2024/README.md

 ![The Input Section](https://res.cloudinary.com/dzesjeplp/image/upload/v1714841447/Todo-2024_dunz2x.png)

 The input section has four sections.
 There are two input fields, one for text with a placeholder saying "Add your Todo" so that the user is clearly notified to add thier todo in that field.
 The second input area indicates to the user to add a date.
 They can type the date using the given format as a placeholder.
 Alternatively there is an icon to the right of this input area indicating a calender.
 When the user clicks on the icon a drop down calender is shown, which they can use to choose thier date.
-Then there are two bottons to choose from to indicate if the todo is personal or for business.
+Then there are two buttons to choose from to indicate if the todo is personal or for business.
 The business botton is per default already chosen.
 The user has to toggle between the two buttons to make thier choice.
 At the bottom there is a big Add button to indicate the submit button.
 If it is clicked and there are no inputs in the sections above it, then error messages appear for both the date and todo input fields.

 ![Date Input Section](https://res.cloudinary.com/dzesjeplp/image/upload/v1714841806/dateinpute_xuurn9.png)